Coenzyme Q10: benefits, dosage, contraindications

 Coenzyme Q10 Supplementation for the Reduction of Oxidative Stress: Clinical Implications in the Treatment of Chronic Diseases

-Effects of an Intervention with Selenium and Coenzyme Q10 on Five Selected Age-Related Biomarkers in Elderly Swedes Low in Selenium: Results That Point to an Anti-Ageing Effect-A Sub-Analysis of a Previous Prospective Double-Blind Placebo-Controlled Randomised Clinical Trial
+Effects of an Intervention with Selenium and Coenzyme Q10 on Five Selected Age-Related Biomarkers in Elderly Swedes Low in Selenium: Results That Point to an Anti-Aging Effect - A Sub-Analysis of a Previous Prospective Double-Blind Placebo-Controlled Randomized Clinical Trial

 Supplementation with CoQ10 lowers age-related (ar) NOX levels in healthy subjects